 [Section 447 amended by No. 14 of 1996 s.
 4.]

-448. Power to impound cattle grazing on streets
+448. Cattle grazing on streets etc. without local government’s consent, status of and may be impounded

 Cattle driven along or on to a street, or way, or place mentioned in section 447, for the purpose of grazing, without the consent of the local government, are to be regarded as trespassing on the street, way, or other place, and may be impounded by the local government.